Urwego Bank

-Urwego Bank (Urwego) is a Christ-centered Microfinance bank in Rwanda.
+Urwego Bank (Urwego) is a Rwandan Christian-centered Microfinance bank in Rwanda.
 It is licensed by the National Bank of Rwanda, the national banking regulator.

 History

-Founded in 1997 by World Relief as Urwego Community Banking, the bank joined the HOPE International network in 2005.
+Founded in 1997 by World Relief as Urwego Community Banking, the bank joined the Hope International network in 2005.
 In 2007, the bank merged with Opportunity International Bank of Rwanda to become Urwego Opportunity Bank.

 With the approval of the National Bank of Rwanda, Opportunity International sold its 50% ownership of Urwego to HOPE International in 2017, making HOPE a 99% shareholder in the bank, with World Relief continuing to own 1%.

 Overview

 Urwego Bank is a licensed, Christian faith-based microfinance bank.
-Drawing upon its name (Urwego is the Kinyarwanda word that translates as “ladder” in English), Urwego's mission statement is, “To provide a ladder of opportunity to underserved communities in Rwanda as we proclaim and live the Gospel of Jesus Christ.”
+Drawing upon its name (Urwego is the Kinyarwanda word that translates as “ladder” in English), Urwego's mission statement is, “To provide a ladder of opportunity to under-served communities in Rwanda as we proclaim and live the Gospel of Jesus Christ.”

-Urwego seeks to reach Rwandans who are economically active but underserved by licensed banking institutions.
-It offers a full range of financial services, including loans and savings programs, as well as training to maximize the impact of financial products and empower clients for success in business, household management, and health.
+Urwego purpose for creation is to reach Rwandans who are economically active but under-served by licensed banking institutions, offering financial services, loans and savings programs.

 Throughout its history, Urwego Bank has distributed nearly $290 million in loans.